Théo Fages: St Helens

 On Tuesday 22 September, it was announced that Fages would be released from the Salford club, following receipt of an undisclosed transfer fee.
 Two days later it was announced that he would join St. Helens from 2016.

 On 3 June 2019 Fages signed a contract extension keeping him at St Helens until 2021.

 Fages played in the 2019 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

 Fages played in the 2019 Super League Grand Final victory over the Salford Red Devils at Old Trafford.

 Fages scored his first drop goal for St Helens in the Golden point win against Hull Kingston Rovers on 11 September 2020.

 Fages played in St Helens 8-4 2020 Super League Grand Final victory over Wigan at the Kingston Communications Stadium in Hull.

 Fages played for St. Helens in their 2021 Challenge Cup Final victory over Castleford.

 Huddersfield Giants

 On the 13 October 2021, it was confirmed that Fages would be joining Huddersfield Giants from 2022.

 Fages made his club debut for Huddersfield in round 1 of the 2022 Super League season where they defeated Toulouse Olympique 42-14.

 On 11 August 2023, Fages signed a two-year deal to join the Catalans Dragons ahead of the 2024 Super League season.

 Catalans Dragons

 Fages made his club debut for Catalans in round 1 of the 2024 Super League season against Warrington.
 The following week, he scored two tries for Catalans in their 34-0 victory over the newly promoted London Broncos side.

 Pia XIII

 In August 2025, it was announced that Fages would be returning to his childhood club, Baroudeurs de Pia XIII, for the 2025/2026 season.
-Pia play in the French Elite XIII competition.
+Pia play in the French Super XIII competition.
+On 6 June 2026, Fages scored the golden point drop goal for Pia in their 31–20 win over Carcassonne in the Super XIII grand final.